wrbaldwin/db-week/README.md

 [DynamoDB Basics](https://github.com/wrbaldwin/db-week/blob/master/Labs/dynamoDB-basics.md) - In this lab you will set up and use DynamoDB and DAX.
 You’ll need a laptop with a Firefox or Chrome browser.

 [Break a Monolith Application into Microservices](https://aws.amazon.com/getting-started/projects/break-monolith-app-microservices-ecs-docker-ec2/) - In this tutorial, you will deploy a monolithic node.js application to a Docker container, then decouple the application into microservices without any downtime.
 The node.js application hosts a simple message board with threads and messages between users.

-[Data Design for Microservices](https://github.com/wrbaldwin/db-week/blob/master/Labs/data-design-for-microservices.md) - We didn't give you enough information to answer the question.
-Welcome to consulting!
-Since you don't have enough information, the real question is, "What will you ask the client at your next meeting?"
-What can you begin to recommend based on the limited information you have?